lepidus/titlePageForPreprint/README.md

 4. Run `composer install` inside the repository.
 5. Modify the file: `/etc/ImageMagick-6/policy.xml` , to allow read/write permissions to PDF, changing this specific line: `<policy domain=“coder” rights="none" pattern=“PDF” />`
 to this:            `<policy domain=“coder” rights=“read|write” pattern=“PDF” />`
+6. Run `npm install` inside the repository to install module for the automated acceptance test.

 # License
 __This plugin is licensed under the GNU General Public License v3.0__